SRJPE/jpe-delta-entry-edi/data-raw/metadata/methods.md

 Three in-line 8-foot diameter rotary screw traps (RST).

 ## Current Trap Location
-Traps are currently located in the•	Lower Sacramento River at RM 75, approximately 5 miles below the confluence of the Feather and Sacramento Rivers .
+Traps are currently located in the Lower Sacramento River at RM 75, approximately 5 miles below the confluence of the Feather and Sacramento Rivers.

 ## Monitoring Schedule
 Traps are monitored October through June.
 Traps are continuously trapping except under high flows and unsafe working conditions.
 They are serviced daily within a 24-hour period, more if needed due to high debris amounts or fish catch.